Norman Vincent Peale: Beginnings

-His theology was controversial, and prominent theologians such as Ronald Niebuhr and William Miller spoke out publicly against it.
-They contended that Peale's theology falsely represented Christianity and that Peale's writings and sermons were factually false as well.
+In the 1950s, when Peale started to become a notable public figure, his ideas and theology came under scrutiny, with criticism that he "embodied the worst elements in American religion."
+Theologian Reinhold Niebuhr, and William Lee Miller, a professor at the University of Virginia, spoke out publicly against his ideas and theology.
 Niebuhr said "This new cult is dangerous.
 Anything which corrupts the Gospel hurts Christianity.
 And it hurts people too."
-William Miller Wrote that Peale's theology is "hard on the truth," full of undocumented claims, and after reviewing Peale's entire library of books, said "the later ones are worse."
+Miller wrote that Peale's theology is "hard on the truth and full of undocumented claims."